eliemichel/OpenMfx/doc/sphinx/Sdk/examples.rst

 Other examples
 --------------

-You can look at `MfxVCG <https://github.com/eliemichel/MfxVCG>`_ and `MfxVTK <https://github.com/tkarabela/MfxVTK>`_ as example of real-life Open Mesh Effect plugins actually using the "CppPluginSupport" Sdk.
+You can look at `MfxVCG <https://github.com/eliemichel/MfxVCG>`_ and `MfxVTK <https://github.com/tkarabela/MfxVTK>`_ as example of real-life OpenMfx plugins actually using the "CppPluginSupport" Sdk.